Research

 - Media studies

-- Dr Claire Knight’s project on popular Soviet cinema, Stalin’s Final Films is nearing completion.
-Her monograph explores what these oft-neglected works can tell us about the Soviet regime and the legacy of war in Stalin’s final years (1945-53).
+- Stalin’s Final Films, Dr Claire Knight's recent monograph, examines what these oft-neglected war films, rural comedies and Stalin epics can tell us about the Soviet regime, the legacy of war and the postwar crisis in socialist realism during Stalin's final years (1945-53).

 Research staff in Russian studies have been involved in the following initiatives at Bristol:

-- The Gender Research Centre and Gender Interdisciplinary Group, which promote research into gender issues across the University.
+- The Gender Research Centre which promotes research into gender issues across the University.

 - The Screen Research Group, an interdisciplinary group of academics across the University working on film, television, and digital media.

 Our staff present regularly at academic conferences and frequently give invited talks and workshops.
-We are actively involved in collaborations with other universities and scholarly organizations.
+We are actively involved in collaborations with other universities and scholarly organisations.
 For example:

 - Dr Claire Knight is a member of the Russian Cinema Research Group at University College London.